 Pay attention to hygiene.

-As soon as you know there is concern for a natural disaster, fill your bathtub with water.
+As soon as you know there is a concern for a natural disaster, fill your bathtub with water.
 Fill clean, separate containers with water.
 It’s important to keep the water in your tub clean.
 So have some means to take the water from there to use at another location for bathing.
 For example, you can fill buckets from the tub for taking sponge baths at the sink to maintain proper hygiene.

 Continue to dispose of wastes.